Ernst John von Freyend: Biography

 On 20 July 1944, he held the rank of Major and arrived at the Wolf's Lair headquarters in Rastenburg, East Prussia for a situation conference attended by Hitler.
 Also, there as a subordinate to Field Marshal Keitel was Colonel Claus von Stauffenberg, who arrived clutching a briefcase.
 As Stauffenberg was disabled following the loss of his right hand and two fingers from his left hand, von Freyend offered to carry it for him.
 Stauffenberg at first refused, but then relented upon approaching the conference room, and he asked von Freyend to put him as near as possible to Hitler so that "I catch everything the Führer says for my briefing afterwards".
 Freyend placed the briefcase by the conference map table to the right of General Adolf Heusinger, who was standing next to Hitler, and Stauffenberg adjusted its position.
 However, Heinz Brandt, wanting to get a closer look at a map on the table, re-positioned the briefcase farther away from Hitler on the other side of a thick table leg.
 Seven minutes later the bomb exploded.
 It was later concluded that its exact positioning next to the table leg was a crucial factor in determining who in the room survived.

 Freyend survived the explosion and the remainder of the war.
-After surrendering with Keitel, he was briefly interned interrogated by the Americans, who decided that he was not involved in military decision-making and acted mainly as Keitel's valet.
+After surrendering with Keitel, he was briefly interned and interrogated by the Americans, who decided that he was not involved in military decision-making and acted mainly as Keitel's valet.
 In the early 1950s, he became an employee of Gehlen Organization.

 Portrayal in the media

-Ernst John von Freyend has been portrayed by the following actors in film productions.
+Von Freyend has been portrayed by the following actors in film productions.